Using custom name servers

 Are you using our public name servers?

-- In order to check and see what name servers your domain is currently set to use, you can open a command prompt window in Windows by going to Start and then typing in cmd and hitting Enter.
+- Open a command prompt window by going to Start and then typing in cmd and hitting Enter.

-- Once you have a command prompt window opened up you'll want to type in the following command and hit Enter
+- Once a command prompt window is up, you'll want to type in the following command and hit Enter

 You should now be at the nslookup prompt indicated by a >

-Now you'll want to specify that you are just looking to query the (NS) name server records of the domain by typing in the following:set q=NS
+Now you'll want to specify that you are just looking to query the (NS) name server records of the domain by typing in the following:

-Then hit Enter to be dropped to the next line, and here is where you'll type in your domain name:inmotionhosting.com
+Then hit Enter to be dropped to the next line, and here is where you'll type in your domain name:

 For this example we used InMotionHosting.com and we get back our public name servers: